 Mangia advises not to set yourself up for failure, but to set realistic success goals for yourself.
 So how you measure your success and define your own time is truly up to you.

 “Knowing what success looks like for you is the best filter for how and where you spend your time, energy, and resources,” she says.
 “Without a clear definition of success, you'll never achieve it.
 Success will be an outcome that's always out there somewhere.
 It’s one you're always chasing and can never reach, which starts a dangerous talk track about self worth.”

 When we started working from home, we used whatever tools we had at our disposal: a stiff chair; cramped desk; wired earbuds.
-Over time, you realized that chair and desk?
+Over time, you realised that chair and desk?
 Not so comfortable.
 The earbuds?
 Not great for your back-to-back-to-back Zoom meetings.
 And let’s be honest, the lighting wasn’t wonderful and you forgot to factor in time for a proper lunch and some exercise.
 So change things up.
 Create your best space possible and learn to take some time for self care.
 “The way you started working from home isn’t what you have to sustain.”
 The beauty of having your own space is just that: Make it your own.

 Once upon a time you went to an office.
 Now you walk down the hall.
 You used to go to the gym early, read a book or listen to a podcast on your commute, meet a friend for a morning coffee.
 You had routines.
 You had rituals.
 And let’s be honest, going to the office allowed you to have boundaries between work and home.
 Now it’s all in one place.
 Mangia’s advice: Break.
 It.
 Up.

 “When you commuted, you were able to get into that headspace to get ready for your day,” Mangia says.
 “When you went home, you transitioned from work.
 So think about the rituals, routines, and boundaries that put you at your best.”
 With working from home, you could easily keep working.
 Make sure you make time for yourself and your family.